-Note: For Non-Network Care Providers Claim Appeals and Dispute Process, refer to UHCprovider.com/plans > Choose your state > Medicare > Select plan name >Tools & Resources > Non-Contracted Care Provider Dispute and Appeal Rights.
+Note: For Non-Network providers Claim Appeals and Dispute Process, refer to uhcprovider.com/plans > Choose your state > Medicare > Select plan name >Tools & Resources > Non-Contracted Care Provider Dispute and Appeal Rights.

 If you disagree with the outcome of a processed claim (payment, correction or denial), you can appeal the decision by first submitting a Claim Reconsideration Request.